smartprocure/contexture/packages/provider-elasticsearch/src/example-types/results/README.md

 </details>

-which allows us to order highlighted array items based on the source array (as long as the source array is present in the response)
+which allows us to order highlighted array items based on the source array

 <details>